The glossary defines terms you encounter as you use the Schoolwork User Guide.

 The amount of time a student spends working on a Schoolwork activity on their iPad.
-Schoolwork only reports time spent on activities in progress-reporting apps when those apps are active (their windows are in front).
+Schoolwork only reports time spent on activities in progress-reporting apps when those apps are active (their windows are in front) and your school turns on the Student Progress feature in Apple School Manager.
 Currently, only the Podcasts app reports time spent on activities when it is not active.

 Any link that, when tapped, takes you directly to the associated app.
 For example, a Podcasts link or an Apple News link.